elsiklab/gwasviewer/README.md

 ## Options

 * heightScaler - Numerical value to collapse or exapand y-axis.
-By default 1px is 1 unit in -log10(pvalue) units, so making heightScaler: 2 makes smaller -log10(pvalue) scores more visible
+By default 1px is 1 unit in -log10(pvalue) units, so making heightScaler: 2 makes smaller -log10(pvalue) scores more visible.
+Note: if your scoreFun is just returning feature.get('score'), make this equal to maxHeight to just be scale between 0.0-1.0
 * maxHeight - Numerical value to set track height.
 Default: 210px
 * showLabels - False by default
 * scoreFun - A function to give the score for the graph.
 Default: "function(feature) { Math.log(feature.get('score')) }", can define similar in config file